Drill Instructor (song)

-"Drill Instructor" is a song recorded by the German eurodance group Captain Jack, consisting of rapper Franky Gee and singer Liza da Costa.
+"Drill Instructor" is a song by the German eurodance group Captain Jack, consisting of rapper Franky Gee and singer Liza da Costa.
 It was released in March 1996 as the second single from their album, The Mission.
-The song was the follow-up to their 1995 hit "Captain Jack" and had a great success in many countries, particularly in the Netherlands, where it topped the chart.
+The song was the follow-up to their 1995 hit "Captain Jack" and was commercially successful, particularly in the Netherlands, where it topped the Dutch Top 40 and Single Top 100 charts.
 The song also reached the top 10 in Austria, Belgium, Czech Republic, Finland and Germany.
 On the Eurochart Hot 100, "Drill Instructor" peaked at number 14 in May 1996.

 Music video

 The music video was directed by Mark Glaeser and filmed in California.